 To some extent Channel Four is as much a cultural toll gate as BBC Scotland.
 It claims to be short of cash – insiders in the know say that is false, contrived to convince Westminster to allot it more capital.

 STV has little capital to invest in outside productions, for far too long investing in the increasingly tired, “Taggart.”
 STV’s argument is the detective series sold and made money.
 That is true.
 It also offered consistent work to Scottish writers and actors.
-That is also true, actors who made a career out of playing a single character, or were able to get decent exposure and move on to other things not unemployment.
+That is also true, actors who made a career out of playing a single character, or were able to get decent exposure and move on to other things.
 But there’s no denying it was looking decidedly frayed at the edges and moth-eaten by the start of the millennium.

 “Taggart” is so old I half-expect a new series to carry the sub-heading, “in modern dress.”